firecmsco/firecms/README.md

 ##### `reference`

-* `collectionPath`: Absolute collection path.

-* `schema`: Schema of the entity this reference points to.
+* `collectionPath`: Absolute collection path of the collection this reference points to.
-         You can use the value 'self' instead of a schema definition if this reference points the the entity defining it.

-* `filter`: When the dialog for selecting the value of this reference, should a filter be applied to the possible entities.
+         The schema of the entity is inferred based on the root navigation, so the filters and search delegate existing there are applied to this view as well.

 * `previewProperties`: List of properties rendered as this reference preview.
         Defaults to first 3.